The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 Crop Price Prediction (PREPARE)

-PROSPER is short for Protocol for Selling Agricultural Produce for Enhanced Revenue.
+Protocol for Selling Agricultural Produce for Enhanced Revenues (PROSPER)

 PROSPER first collects (a) the costs incurred (and honestly reported) by the farmers and (b) the strategic bids from the buyers.
 PROSPER then generates a revised bid vector using a Nash bargaining approach to ensure attractive utilities for farmers and buyers.
 The key component of PROSPER is a greedy version of the generalized second price (GSP) auction with reserve prices.